isomerpages/nlb-biblioasia/_holding-area/Tools of the Trade: Letterpress Printing in Singapore.md

 <ul>

-1. <b>Composing stick</b> - a tray-like tool with an adjustable slide used to arrange metal type into words and lines when setting type by hand; each type is placed upside down, from left to right<br>
+1. <b>Composing stick</b> - a tray-like tool with an adjustable slide used to arrange metal type into words and lines when setting type by hand; each type is placed upside down, from left to right<br><br>

-2. <b>Chase</b> - a heavy metal frame used to hold type in place; the size of a chase is matched to a specific press<br>
+2. <b>Chase</b> - a heavy metal frame used to hold type in place; the size of a chase is matched to a specific press<br><br>

-3. <b>Lead/Slug</b> - a thin strip of metal used to produce the spacing between lines<br>
+3. <b>Lead/Slug</b> - a thin strip of metal used to produce the spacing between lines<br><br>

-4. <b>Reglets</b> -  wooden spacers used to create larger gaps between lines and paragraphs<br>
+4. <b>Reglets</b> -  wooden spacers used to create larger gaps between lines and paragraphs<br><br>

-5. <b>Furniture</b> - largest spacing material made of wood or metal, used to surround the type to hold it in place<br>
+5. <b>Furniture</b> - largest spacing material made of wood or metal, used to surround the type to hold it in place<br><br>

-6. <b>Quoins</b> - a clamp-like device tightened with a key to lock the type in place within a chase; typically, at least two are used – one to secure the type vertically and the other horizontally<br>
+6. <b>Quoins</b> - a clamp-like device tightened with a key to lock the type in place within a chase; typically, at least two are used – one to secure the type vertically and the other horizontally<br><br>

 </ul>